Skip to main content

 print(f"optim_metrics={optim.metrics}")

-The same listing is available from the HTTP API for scripts and CI pipelines that don’t run Python:
+The same listing is available from the HTTP API for scripts and CI pipelines that don’t run Python.
+Use the run_id your script printed when provisioning:

 curl --request GET \